MahApps/mahapps.com/input/docs/helper/passwordboxhelper.md

 ## The reveal button

 The reveal button is not part of the base style.
-It comes with `MahApps.Styles.PasswordBox.Button.Revealed` or `MahApps.Styles.PasswordBox.Win8`, and shows the password only while it is held down:
+It comes with `MahApps.Styles.PasswordBox.Button.Revealed` (called `MahApps.Styles.PasswordBox.Revealed` on `develop`) or `MahApps.Styles.PasswordBox.Win8`, and shows the password only while it is held down:

 ```xml
 <PasswordBox Style="{StaticResource MahApps.Styles.PasswordBox.Button.Revealed}"